BridgeMindDocs

 Step 6: Ship It

-Tell your agent to pick up the task and start building:
+This is the fun part — tell your agent to pick up the task and start building:

 "Pick up the first task in 'My First App' and start working on it."